-Taking short-term financing decisions is a task that must be carried out effectively by the company manager.
+Taking short-term financing decisions is a task that must be carried out effectively by all company manager.
 However, research in Indonesia still rarely has topics related to financing of working capital requirements.
-This study examines the effect of working capital financing on the profitability of Indonesian companies in the latest data in the basic industry and chemicals sector.
-The results show the inverse U-shape relationship between short-term financial debt used to fund working capital requirements and the profitability of the firm.
+This study examines the effect of working capital financing on the profitability of Indonesian companies in the latest data in the basic in the profitability of Indonesian companies in the latest data in the basic in the profitability of the results show the inverse U-shape relationship between short-term financial debt used to fund working capital requirements and the profitability of the firm.
 Analysis is carried out by applying panel data testing procedures.
 Findings can be considered so that managers should not only pay attention to the investment side, but also in working capital funding.